1999 Challenge Bell

-The 1999 Challenge Bell was a tennis tournament played on indoor carpet courts at the Club Avantage Multi-Sports in Quebec City in Canada that was part of Tier III of the 1999 WTA Tour.
+The 1999 Challenge Bell was a women's tennis tournament played on indoor carpet courts at the Club Avantage Multi-Sports in Quebec City in Canada that was part of Tier III of the 1999 WTA Tour.
 It was the 7th edition of the Challenge Bell, and was held from November 1 through November 7, 1999.
-Jennifer Capriati won the singles title.
+Fourth-seeded Jennifer Capriati won the singles title.